 She decided to give my tutorial a try, even though she already understood the basic technique…. and she told me that she made an ornament nearly perfectly on the very first try with my instructions!
 She said the step by step photos made it so easy to follow, that it felt like she was making it right along side me.
 That absolutely made my week. :)

 That is exactly the reason that I started writing my tutorials this way.

 I want them to be easy to follow, and for you to feel like I am right there explaining everything to you as you go.
 I also try very hard to explain things in a way that isn’t rigid… I want you to be able to take the techniques from these tutorials, and then expand on them with your own creative ideas!

 I don’t have very many of these fabric tutorials for sale (as of right now I’ve only got 7 different ones for sale, and all the rest of my ornament tutorials are freebies here on my blog), and that’s because I really take a LOT of time with each one, making sure that my photos are the best they can be, and that everything is really easy to follow.
 I really, really appreciate all of you who have purchased one or more of my tutorials and who have gotten as addicted to making all these quilted creations as I am!
 We should start a club! :D

 As always, if you follow this, or any of my other tutorials, and come up with any questions along the way, please don’t hesitate to ask!
 You can either leave a comment here on my blog, or email me, and I’ll get back to you with an answer as soon as I can. :)

 Here’s what happens when you purchase a pattern from me:

-My tutorials are in PDF format, which means they will be downloadable as soon as you purchase.
+My tutorials are in PDF format, which means they will be emailed to you as soon as you purchase.
 No waiting!